adriana-guillen/Text-Analytics-VOC/README.md

 ## 📢 License

-This project is shared for educational and portfolio purposes only.
+This project is shared for professional and portfolio purposes only.
 All content is fictionalized and does not reflect actual customer data.